LvChuang666/why-invest-in-bitcoin/README.rst

 and the wealthy.
 To understand this, it is worth taking a look at how the money supply is increased.

-It it time to forget every thing you thought you knew about how banks work.
+It is time to forget every thing you thought you knew about how banks work.
 A common believe is that a bank takes in savings and then lend out that money.
 But banks lend much more than they have in savings.
 This is because almost all banks in the US are licensed by the Fed to practice fractional reserve banking, which means they can lend more than they have in savings.
 Much more.
 How is it that they can lend more than they have?
 Their license to practice fractional reserve banking gives them the right to create money.
-So, someone comes in and asks to borrow a million dollars, if the bank agrees agree they simply put a million dollars into the borrower's account.
+So, someone comes in and asks to borrow a million dollars, if the bank agrees they simply put a million dollars into the borrower's account.
 The million dollars did not exist before it was placed in the account, and as the loan is paid off it disappears again.
 This is the meaning of the phrase 'monetizing debt'.
 Debt literally